Cotula alpina

 Cotula alpina, also known as the alpine cotula, is a perennial herb in the family Asteraceae.
 It is a small flowering plant that forms ground covering mats and is well adapted to alpine environments.

 Description

 Alpine cotula has flat glabrous light-green leaves that are pinnately divided almost to the midrib.
 It forms a large number of rosettes which lie just above ground level while the leaves are hairless and between 1–3 cm in length and 5–10 mm wide.
 They are slow growing plants and are often stoloniferous.
 It can be easily confused with Leptinella filicula which has similar looking leaves and is also part of the family Asteraceae.

 Flowering occurs from spring through to summer.
-Each rosette produces a single yellow to cream flower, about 7 mm in diameter.
+Each rosette produces a single yellow/cream flower, about 7 mm in diameter.
 They are at the top of erect stalks that are generally shorter than the leaves but extend further when fruiting.
 A unique characteristic of C. alpina is that the flower-bearing stalks are hollow.